 associated with the group strategies.
-Imposing $ 0 \leq C \leq S$, it follows that $L \leq S \leq W$ and then we are in a classical choice dilemma scenario, where the risky choice $\textbf{T}$ brings a high payoff $W$ with probability $w_p$, otherwise a low payoff $L$, while the safe route of action $\textbf{S}$ guarantees an intermediate payoff $S$.
-Let us define as $z=N_T/N$ the fraction of groups adopting strategy $\textbf{T}$.
-In our model at each time step the $zN$ groups with strategy $\textbf{T}$ are in competition among them for a fixed share $W$ of the total reward $\theta N W$.
-As a consequence, the probability of success $w_p$ of a risky activity is modelled as a non-decreasing function of the total number of shares $\theta N$, per group with strategy $\textbf{T}$: $w_p=f\left(\frac{\theta }{z}\right)$.
-Moreover in our model the successful groups are selected uniformly at random among the $zN$ groups with strategy $\textbf{T}$.
-As a consequence, the higher is $z$ the fraction of player with strategy \textbf{T}, the lower is the chance of high reward (i.e. actions \textbf{T} are strategic substitutes \cite{bulow_1985}).
-We show in the Supplemental Material (SM) that, when played by a population divided in two groups of equal size, our game is equivalent to the pairwise game of Chicken with ties for middle payoffs \cite{Bruns2015NamesFG}.
+Given $ 0 < C \leq S < T$, it follows that $L < S < W$ and then we are in a classical choice dilemma scenario, where the risky choice $\textbf{T}$ brings a high payoff $W$ (with probability $w_p$) or a low payoff $L$ (with $1-w_p$), while the safe action $\textbf{S}$ guarantees an intermediate payoff $S$.
+Let us define as $z=N_T/N$ the fraction of groups with strategy $\textbf{T}$.
+In our model at each time step the $zN$ groups with strategy $\textbf{T}$ are in competition for a fixed share $W$ of the total reward $\theta N W$, with $0<\theta < 1$.
+As a consequence, the probability of success $w_p$ of a risky activity is modelled as a non-decreasing function of the total number of shares $\theta N$ per group with strategy $\textbf{T}$: $w_p=f\left(\frac{\theta }{z}\right)$.
+Moreover, in our model the successful groups are selected uniformly at random among the $zN$ groups with strategy $\textbf{T}$.
+Hence, the higher is $z$, the fraction of player with strategy \textbf{T}, the lower is the chance of high reward (i.e. actions \textbf{T} are strategic substitutes \cite{bulow_1985}).
+We show in the SM~\footnotemark[1] that, when played by two groups of equal size, our game is equivalent to the pairwise game of Chicken \cite{Bruns2015NamesFG}.
 To keep the model as general as possible, we allow the cost $C$ to be a non-increasing function $C(r^{(g)}) = (r^{(g)})^{-1}$ of a group \emph{resource} $r^{(g)} \in \mathbb{R}^{+}$.
-The idea is that the more resource a group has, the lower the cost for attempting the risky activity and the risk perception are.
+The idea is that the more resource a group has, the lower the cost for attempting the risky activity and the risk perception are \cite{wallach_group_1962, wallach_diffusion_1964}.
 To define the resource of a group, we assume that each agent $i$ is given an individual resource $r_i = r_{\rm min} k_i$ that the agent splits equally among the $k_i$ groups to which it participates.
-This is a realistic assumption, as the greater is the resource of an agent the larger will be on average the number of activities it is involved.
-Moreover, this means that agent $i$ invests in each of its $k_i$ activities an amount of resource $r_{i}^{(g)} = r_{\rm min} $, which can be interpreted as the minimum amount of resource required to be accepted in a group.
-Consequently, the total amount of resource $r^{(g)}$ of a group $g$ is a function of its size $q^{(g)}$:
+This is a realistic assumption, as the greater is the resource of an agent the larger will be on average the number of activities it is involved \cite{campbell_2019_rich_portfolio}.
+Moreover, this means that agent $i$ invests in each of its $k_i$ activities an amount of resource $r_{i}^{(g)} = r_{\rm min} $.
+Consequently, the total resource $r^{(g)}$ of a group $g$ is a function of its size $q^{(g)}$: